The Monocle (restaurant): Watergate

-Present Day
+Present day

 It's not uncommon for industry lobbying groups and the companies they represent to pay for meals and events at The Monocle.
-In 2012 former senator Russ Feingold was quoted as saying, "It's not that lobbyist themselves give huge campaign contributions, it's that they become conduits for collecting large contributions.
-So in Washington typically a member of the House or Senate will be having, quote, a ‘fundraiser’, and the lobbyist will bring in a few people and a bunch of checks, and this, you know, this is the same lobbyist who is arranging to have meetings to talk to this guy about policy in his office the next day—hopefully they’re not doing the same thing in the office because that’s illegal—but I mean, it’s across the street.
+In 2012 former senator Russ Feingold was quoted as saying, "It's not that lobbyists themselves give huge campaign contributions, it's that they become conduits for collecting large contributions.
+So in Washington typically a member of the House or Senate will be having, quote, a ‘fundraiser’, and the lobbyist will bring in a few people and a bunch of checks, and this, you know, this is the same lobbyist who is arranging to have meetings to talk to this guy about policy in his office the next day—hopefully they're not doing the same thing in the office because that's illegal—but I mean, it's across the street.
 You know, at the 201 Club or the Monocle."

 Despite the modernization of other aspects of conducting federal business, the Monocle continues to be a location for exchanging ideas and influence.
 A government relations specialist is quoted in 2018 as saying, "How we do government relations now is essentially the same way we have always done it: people having drinks at the Monocle and chitchatting and exchanging paper."

 One byproduct of the steady stream of notable patrons is that the Valanos family has been able to amass a large number of autographed headshots.
 The restaurant regularly has 300-400 of the more than 1,000 photographs on display, in a collection that is continually in rotation as politics evolve.